koush/docs.scrypted.app/add-camera.md

 The `Unifi Protect Plugin` supports all Unifi cameras, including `Two Way Audio`.

-Create a dedicated Protect user account with ` permissions.
+Create a dedicated Protect user account with `Local Administrator` permissions.

 * Two Factor Authentication will not work.
 * A local account is recommended in case the Ubiquiti SSO service goes down.